dingogap/04-Web-APIs-Code-Quiz/README.md

 2. too many opportinuties for error
 3. debugging is time consuming

-It was a very useful exercise and I think well worth the time.
+It was a useful exercise and I think well worth the time.

 ## Data
-Quiz questions, promptsandf answers are stored in an object in the separate quiz.js source file.
+Quiz questions, prompts and answers are stored in an object in the separate quiz.js source file.
 This file also stores the timelengths - quiz duration, penalty time and message display time.
+This means the questions and durations could be modified easily.

 High Scores are stored in local storage in an array named quizScores.
-Each item in the quizScores array contains the score and intials for each recorded quiz score.
+Each item in the quizScores array contains the score and intials for each recorded score.
 The score and initials pairs are themselves 2 item arrays.
 The quizScores array is sorted by scores in the array items.

-I used a separate file to separate the data from the code so questions and quiz timings could be changed without having to modify the quiz code.
-Extra questions could be added too.

 ## Web APIs Code Quiz Website Link
 Click the link to visit the deployed wbsite: [Web APIs Quiz][def1].